ISE-hangout-banner

 http://portal.opendiscoveryspace.eu/edu-object/electromagnetic-spectrum-830504

-We can’t observer how the universe formed, but scientists are still willing to say that we know the universe was created through a Big Bang.
-In this hangout, you learn the three main lines of evidence for the Big Bang: the universe is expanding, the Cosmic Microwave Radiation, and the mixture of chemical elements.
+We can’t observe how the universe formed, but scientists are still willing to say that we know the universe was created through a Big Bang.
+In this hangout, you learn the three main lines of evidence for the Big Bang: the expanding universe, the Cosmic Microwave Radiation, and the mixture of chemical elements.

 ISE Community: